 Choose Another Milk Option

-Instead of the whole or 2% milk that comes in the original Frappuccinos, choose lighter options.
-Cut fat and calories by asking for skim or plant-based milk.
+Choose lighter options instead of the whole or 2% milk that comes in the original Frappuccinos.
+Cut fat and calories by asking for skim or plant-based coconut milk or almond milk.
 Vegan-friendly almond, oat, or soy milk are delicious replacements for any of the usual Starbucks drinks — Frappuccinos included.

 Oat milk makes for an easy substitute in coffee drinks because of its creamy texture.
 Oat milk is also rich in protein and fiber and is perfect for people allergic to soy or dairy.
-Almond milk and soy, on the other hand, are great for people seeking something low in carbohydrates.
+On the other hand, almond milk and soy are great for people seeking something low in carbohydrates.

 Opt for a Sugar-Free Frappuccino

 When it comes to Starbucks Frappuccinos, the main health-buster is sugar.
-Whether mixed into the drink or added as toppings, sugar accounts for the bulk of the calories.
+Sugar accounts for the bulk of the calories, whether mixed into the drink or added as toppings.
 According to Harvard Health, a diet high in sugar can lead to chronic diseases like diabetes and cardiovascular disease.

 Want to reduce the sugar in your drink?
 Inquire with the barista about finding a sugar-free option for your Frappuccino.
 Starbucks carries sugar-free syrups like vanilla and caramel.
 These flavorings can serve as replacements for the sugar-laden Frappuccino syrups.